Core/old unit/surcharge returns

 At this point we will advise on likely costs and seek your authorisation.

 Pumps and injectors also left for testing will have test/examination fees.
 In the event that we quote for, but do not repair, these charges will stand.
 If you wish to leave the un-repaired pumps/injectors FDS will discuss waiving the test/examination charges and keeping the old units (subject to part number).
+As a default position any pumps/injectors which have been in our Workshop for over 90 days, which have been quoted/reported on but not authorised, will be retained for FDS core stock/scrapped as appropriate.
+This will be for part/full payment against testing/inspection charges.

 Please speak to a member of the team if you require further information.